glitch-txs/w3/README.md

 # W3 - an EVM Wallet Connectors Library

+V0 has been Depricated, v1 is comming soon...

-## Compatible with Ethers.js, Viem and Web3.js
+**Compatible with Ethers.js, Viem and Web3.js**

 install: